Related Rates via the Physics (Vector Projection) Method

 Rigid Rod on a Circle (Homework Problem)

-Here is the second example from class, left as homework:
+The following is the second example from class, assigned as homework:

 A rod \(AB\) has length equal to one side of a regular hexagon inscribed in a given circle (so the arc \(AB\) subtends \(60°\), meaning \(AB\) equals the radius \(r\)).